RobustBench/robustbench/README.md

 ## Adding a new model
-In order to add a new model, submit a pull request where you specify the following:
+In order to add a new model, submit a pull request where you specify the claim, model definition, and model checkpoint:
-- `model_claims/NameYearFirst-word-of-the-title.json`: follow the convention of the existing json-files to specify the information to be displayed on the website.
+- **Claim**: `model_claims/<Name><Year><FirstWordOfTheTitle>.json`: follow the convention of the existing json-files to specify the information to be displayed on the website.
 Here is an example from `model_info/Rice2020Overfitting.json`:
 ```python
 {